Sequence pairs with asymptotically optimal aperiodic correlation: Introduction and Results

 From~\eqref{eqn:bound_PSC} we obtain $\psc(A,B)\ge 1$.
 Hence in order to design pairs of sequences $(A,B)$ with simultaneously small aperiodic autocorrelations and crosscorrelations, we would like to have $\psc(A,B)$ close to $1$.

 Katz~\cite{Kat2016} and Boothby and Katz~\cite{BooKat2017} studied the Pursley-Sarwate criterion of sequence pairs derived from m-sequences and Legendre sequences and generalisations of them.
 This gives pairs of unimodular and binary sequences whose Pursley-Sarwate criterion is close to $1$, but strictly bounded away from~$1$, as the sequence length tends to infinity.
-(Unlike claimed in~\cite{Kat2016}, the crosscorrelation demerit factors of pairs obtained from Legendre sequences and m-sequences have been studied before, namely in~\cite[Theorem~3]{SchJedPar2009} and~\cite[Theorem 9]{JedSch2010}.)

 In fact, pairs of unimodular sequences $(A,B)$ with $\psc(A,B)=1$ were recently classified by Katz and Moore~\cite{KatMoo2017} to be exactly the \emph{Golay pairs}, namely pairs of unimodular sequences $(A,B)$ satisfying